cfnetto/cfnetto/README.md

-### About me
+## Hello, I'm Candido, but you can call me Netto!
-Hello!
 I'm a Computer Science student at UNIVALI, with experience as an IT technician.
 Fluent in Portuguese and English, I focus my studies on C++ and Python, as well as exploring Database, Computer Networks, and Process Automation.
+I'm always seeking new challenges and opportunities to learn and grow

 ### Contact me